 Before the dissolution of the Federation, foreign travel was restricted for most people, and this was about as nice a place as you could go.
 Now that the Soviet Union is dissolved, many Russians travel to Europe or Thailand for their vacations, and those that are financially marginalized cannot afford to come here.
 So the Yalta from the past struggles to succeed in today’s new world.

-This beach is typical of those that dot the coastline along the Black Sea.
+What I call “Yalta’s Pebble Beach” is typical of those that dot the coastline along the Black Sea.
 There isn’t any sand to be seen anywhere.
 All the beaches are covered in small pebbles, and it can’t be comfortable at all.
 Despite the physical hardships, this urban beach is quite popular.
 Although it’s not clear in this photo, the beach stretches out for at least a kilometre.
 And the crowds cover the entire stretch of beach.
 Even during the weekdays, this beach is packed all summer.

 What makes this photo work?

-The reason this photo stands out, for me, is because of the volume of people in it.
+The reason this photo of “Yalta’s Pebble Beach” stands out for me, is because of the volume of people in it.
 I love photos that hold my attention for a long period.
 And photos of crowds do just that.
 I love how I can see so many stories in the photo.
 There are so many couples and families, each with their own story.
 They may be part of a large group of people, but yet they still maintain their own identity, and have their own sense of space in the crowd.
 This image was part of my collection that was featured in the Slideluck exhibit during the Capture Photography Festival in Vancouver, 2013.

 Technical: 1/250 sec @ f/10, ISO 200 on Nikon D700 with Nikkor 24-50 at 24mm, at 11:58 am